Yoshio Sugino: Move to Fukushima

 During World War II, Sugino's home and dojo were destroyed by bombing raids on Kawasaki.
 Sugino and his family fled to Fukushima, where he spent most of his time in martial arts training and used his medical knowledge (he had run a bone-setting clinic from his dojo in Kawasaki) to help the injured.
 After the war, the family returned to Kawasaki, where his clinic became very busy treating the war-wounded.
 By 1950, he had constructed a new dojo.

 Film career

 In 1953, Sugino was asked to provide sword instruction for the actors in Akira Kurosawa's film, Seven Samurai.
 Originally the work was shared between Sugino and Junzo Sasamori of the Ono-ha Itto-ryu, but Sasamori pulled out early in the filming due to teaching commitments abroad.
 Sugino is also credited as fencing instructor for Kurosawa's "Hidden Fortress" and "Yojimbo".
 His choreography for the fights departed from earlier, Kabuki-influenced work and focused on making the scenes as realistic as possible.
+Furthermore, Sugino also did the choreography for Hiroshi Inagaki's Samurai Trilogy.